4 Types of Christian Prayer

 In I Timothy 2:1 the apostle Paul defines four kinds of prayer which cover all aspects of prayer.
 It is interesting that each of these four words is used in the plural—supplications, prayers, intercessions, thanksgivings.

-1. Supplications: Understanding the First Aspect of Prayer
+1. Supplications—The First Aspect of Prayer

 The first aspect of prayer is the word translated by the English word supplications.
 It primarily means "a need."
 The Authorized Version, the Revised Version, the American Standard Version, and the Revised Standard Version all use the word supplications.
 The New American Standard Bible uses the word entreaties.